Speech and Hearing Sciences

 Welcome to the Department of Speech and Hearing Sciences at UNM.
 Whether you are interested in our academic programs, the clinical services at our Speech-Language-Hearing Center, our continuing education opportunities, or our research endeavors, we encourage you to explore this site and to contact us so we can give you all the information you need.

 For over 50 years, we have pursued excellence in academics and clinical services.
-Our mission is to support the missions of the University and the College of Arts and Sciences by:
+We support the missions of the University and the College of Arts and Sciences by:

 creating and disseminating basic science, assessment, and intervention knowledge about communication sciences and disorders within our own academic discipline, and in collaboration with related disciplines